More about Union Bank of India

 | grossMargins | 0.000000 |

-UNIONBANK's forward EPS being less than trailing EPS indicates the company's profitability is expected to decrease.
-This signals a potential downturn in financial performance compared to the previous year.
+UNIONBANK's forward EPS surpasses its trailing EPS, indicating that the company is expected to be more profitable in the current financial year.
+This reflects growing confidence in UNIONBANK's earnings potential, suggesting stronger financial performance compared to the previous year.

 Price projections: